Vijay Bahadur Yadav

-Vijay Bahadur Yadav (born 14 September 1969) is an Indian politician and a member in 15th and 16th Legislative Assembly of Uttar Pradesh of India.
-Since 2012, he represents Gorakhpur Rural (Assembly constituency) as a member of Samajwadi Party.
-Earlier he represented Maniram (Vidhan Sabha constituency) in 2007–2012 as Bharatiya Janata Party.
+Vijay Bahadur Yadav (born 14 September 1969) is an Indian politician and a member of the 15th and 16th Legislative Assembly of Uttar Pradesh of India.
+From 2012, he represented Gorakhpur Rural (Assembly constituency) as a member of Samajwadi Party.
+He represented Maniram (Vidhan Sabha constituency) in 2007–2012 as a Bharatiya Janata Party member.

 Yadav in his 10-year tenure has faced no corruption charges and has been fairly active in the legislative assembly, though reports say that his assets doubled in 5 years, also he has 8 criminal cases against him.
 He has been credited with allotment of university status to Madan Mohan Malaviya University of Technology and has also raised the issue of encephalitis continuously and has secured funds for construction of a new ward in Gorakhpur Medical College.

 Personal life

 Vijay Bahadur Yadav was born to Rama Shankar Yadav on 14 September 1969 in Gorakhpur, Uttar Pradesh.
 He studied till intermediate.
 Vijay B Yadav married Rambha Devi on 7 December 1989, with whom he has two sons and a daughter.
 He is a businessman by profession.